denali-js/core/guides/quickstart.md

 {"denaliVersion":"0.0.1","message":"Welcome to Denali!"}
 ```

 > **Heads up!** Notice that we didn't visit that localhost URL in the browser.
 That's because Denali is designed to build **APIs** rather than HTML rendering applications.
-If you are looking for Node framework to build a server rendered web application, you might want to try a different framework than Denali.
+If you are looking for Node framework to build a server rendered web application, you might want to try something like Sails.js or Express.

 Woo, we got an app up and running!
 Now that's great, but it's not _that_ exciting.
 Let's crack open the scaffolded code to see how that root endpoint is working, and how to add our own.